 -

-Prepare the dough: Start by peeling and cooking the sweet potatoes until they are very tender.
-Then, crush them into a fine and homogeneous puree.
-In a large bowl, mix the mashed sweet potato with the glutinous rice flour and sugar.
-Gradually add lukewarm water until you obtain a soft, non-sticky dough.
-Add a little glutinous rice flour if necessary.
+Prepare the dough: Start by peeling and cooking the sweet potatoes until very tender.
+Then, mash them into a smooth, homogeneous puree.
+In a large bowl, mix the sweet potato puree with the glutinous rice flour and sugar.
+Gradually add warm water until you obtain a soft, non-sticky dough.
+Add a little more glutinous rice flour if needed.

 -

-Shape the Buchi: Take a small portion of dough, about the size of a ping-pong ball.
-Flatten it in your hand and place half a spoonful of red bean paste or other sweet filling in the center.
-Gently close the dough around the filling, then form a ball.
-Repeat this process until the dough runs out.
+To shape the Buchi: Take a small portion of dough, about the size of a ping-pong ball.
+Flatten it in your hand and place half a spoonful of red bean paste or another sweet filling in the center.
+Gently enclose the filling in the dough, then form a ball.
+Repeat this process until all the dough is used.

 -